Solid job growth in last reading before election

 Home prices are finally rising, and retailers and car companies this week reported stronger sales.
 Consumer confidence in October reached its highest point in almost five years, and stocks are within reach of record highs.

-Big businesses are still cautious, partly because of slowing global demand for their goods.
-But the report found that they continued to add jobs in greater numbers than they did last spring.
+But big businesses are still cautious, partly because of slowing global demand for their goods, but the report found that they continued to add jobs in greater numbers than they did last spring.

 A second government survey, of large companies and government agencies, yielded the 171,000 number.
 Companies added 184,000 jobs, the most since February, and federal, state and local governments cut 13,000.